Julie Daniels

-Being involved in a road accident is something that all drivers dread, but despite our best efforts to try and avoid them, they still happen every day.
+Being involved in a road accident is something that all drivers dread, but despite our best efforts to try and avoid them, they’re still a common occurrence on our roads.
 In fact, our research shows that drivers in Great Britain are involved in nearly 346 accidents each day.

 To help you understand what you need to do in the crucial moments post-accident, or if you’re driving and see the aftermath of one, we’ve put together a list of some of the fines you could be subjected to if you do the wrong thing - or nothing at all.